 You can find information about the exams, as well as about the registration and deregistration deadlines, in the examination schedule and in myHAW.

 Please be sure to register (or deregister) for your exams on time via myHAW.
 Registration requests will not be accepted after the deadline.
 If you write an exam that you are not registered for, it will not be considered as completed.

-The course focuses on the major issues and underlying concepts of modern corporate finance.
-Topics will be addressed from the perspective of large corporates with international activities, i.e. multinational enterprises.
-It examines in detail the core theories of corporate finance that can be used to develop and evaluate rules for financial decision-making will be studied in detail.
+The course focuses on the major issues and underlying concepts of modern and traditional corporate finance.
+Topics will be addressed from the perspective of large corporates with international activities, i.e., multinational enterprises.
+The core theories of corporate finance that can be used to develop and evaluate rules for financial decision-making will be studied in detail.
 The implications of these concepts for operational management problems and for strategic boardroom decisions will be discussed.
 Furthermore, the theoretical foundations, agents, and instruments as well as the organisation and structure of financial markets are addressed.